Optimize Your Android Application’s Size With Gradle Settings

 In short

 This article discusses the importance of keeping Android app sizes small, emphasizing how larger app sizes can impact user experience, particularly in regions with limited internet access.
-The author offers insights on optimizing app size through Gradle settings, enabling Proguard for release builds, and using App Bundles to reduce app size and improve distribution.
+It offers insights on optimizing app size through Gradle settings, enabling Proguard for release builds, and using App Bundles to reduce app size and improve distribution.

 The small size of the app makes a difference for several reasons.
 First, not everybody has the luxury of using the latest device and having a stable and fast internet connection.
 This group of users may not be able to download and run your big-size apps, which can significantly reduce the number of potential users of your products.